dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/multiple_files/overview.md

 SELECT * FROM read_parquet(['folder1/*.parquet', 'folder2/*.parquet']);
 ```

-DuckDB can read multiple CSV files at the same time using either the glob syntax, or by providing a list of files to read.
+DataMiner can read multiple CSV files at the same time using either the glob syntax, or by providing a list of files to read.

 ## Filename